-At root, this multiplicity result stems from: first, the rational expectations definition of an equilibrium, which, by itself, makes the economy particularly sensitive to revisions in expectations; and second, the possibility that a policy of elastic currency leads the private sector to actually act on those expectations by drawing more or less money from the central bank at the fixed policy rate.
-In such an environment, a policy rule like equation (4a) - which specifies each period's nominal interest rate as a function solely of exogenous states or shocks - does not provide the economy with a defence against off-equilibrium revisions in expectations.
+At root, this multiplicity result stems from: first, the rational expectations definition of an equilibrium, which, by itself, makes the economy particularly sensitive to revisions in expectations; and, second, the possibility that a policy of elastic currency leads the private sector to actually act on those expectations by drawing more or less money from

-&lt;sup>25 Formulating the problem using this linear-quadratic specification has presentational and computational advantages.
-In particular, it yields linear policy rules which are invariant to (additive) uncertainty, ie they exhibit so-called certainty equivalence.
-However, it is not certain whether such a loss function is a good approximation for central banks in practice.
-This is particularly relevant for central banks which have a price stability objective or a clear inflation target and no or only a subordinated mandate to simultaneously contribute to output smoothing.
+&lt;sup>23 Formulating the problem using this linear quadratic specification has presentational and computational advantages.
+In particular, it yields linear policy rules which are invariant to (additive) uncertainty, i.e. they exhibit so-called certainty equivalence.
+However, it is not sure whether such a loss function is a good approximation for central banks in practice.
+This is particularly relevant for central banks which have a price stability objective or a clear inflation target and no or only subordinated mandate to simultaneously contribute to output smoothing.

-&lt;sup>26 The linear-quadratic (or "target rule") approach to monetary policy has been strongly advocated by Svensson (1999a, 1999b).
+&lt;sup>24 The linear quadratic (or "target rule") approach to monetary policy has been strongly advocated by Svensson (1999).